Octagon house: Record drawings

 Below are drawings of the Watertown Octagon House dated March 28, 1935, prepared by the Historic American Buildings Survey.
 At that time the verandas were missing, removed when they became dangerously rotten.
 The survey drawings are a reconstruction of the house as it was originally built.

+Other octagonal buildings

+Worldwide, there are many other octagonal structures that are not associated with Fowler: houses, barns, schoolhouses, churches, and in Canada, octagonal "dead houses".